nexentaedge/nexentaedge.github.io/src/pending/OverlayMulticasting.md

 title: Custom Multicasting via Overlay networks
 author: Caitlin Bestler
 ---
+This blog proposes a method of providing push-mode multicasting without requiring any special software on any physical switch.
+It is compatible with any underlay network that provides at least unicast IPV4 delivery.

+This addresses two of the major Replicast network issues, supporting dynamic selection of Rendezvous Groups and working with pre-existing networks with no multicast support.

 ## TSM and BIER
 The Replicast transport protocol used in NexentaEdge relies on a unique multicasting strategy.
 The sender specifies the set of targets that will receive the transmission.